Study of ADCT-301 in Patients With Selected Advanced Solid Tumors

 - Significant medical comorbidities, including uncontrolled hypertension (blood pressure [BP] ≥160 mmHg systolic and/or ≥110 mmHg diastolic repeatedly with or without anti hypertensive medication), unstable angina, congestive heart failure (greater than New York Heart Association class II), electrocardiographic evidence of acute ischemia, coronary angioplasty or myocardial infarction within 6 months prior to screening, severe uncontrolled atrial or ventricular cardiac arrhythmia, poorly controlled diabetes, active ulceration of the upper gastrointestinal (GI) tract or GI bleeding, or severe chronic pulmonary disease.

 - Major surgery, radiotherapy, chemotherapy or other anti-neoplastic therapy within 14 days prior to start of study drug (C1D1), except shorter if approved by the Sponsor.
 For cytotoxic agents that have major delayed toxicity, e.g., mitomycin C and nitrosoureas, 4 weeks is indicated as washout period.
-For patients receiving systemic anticancer immunotherapies (as opposed to intralesional) that lead to activation of Teffs and/or increase the Teff/Treg ratio, such as anti-PD-1 antibodies, 5 half-lives are indicated as the washout period.
+For patients receiving systemic anticancer immunotherapies (as opposed to intralesional) that lead to activation of Teffs and/or increase the Teff/Treg ratio, such as anti-PD-1 antibodies, 4 weeks are indicated as the washout period.

 - Use of any other experimental medication within 14 days prior to start of study drug (C1D1).